Ultimate Logo API Guide in 2026: Which Free Company Logo API to Pick, And When Paying Is Actually Worth It

 Most teams are overthinking this.

-If you need a logo next to a company name, stop shopping like you are licensing Getty Images.
+If you need a logo next to a company name, stop shopping like you are licensing a design system.
 Use the free option that solves the boring problem cleanly.
-Pay only when your product truly needs the extra control.
+Pay only when your product really needs the extra control.